nipy/nibabel/doc/source/coordinate_systems.rst

 This might be obvious because the matrix multiplication is the result of applying each transformation in turn on the coordinates output from the previous transformation.
-Combining the transformations works because matrix multiplication is associative.
+Combining the transformations into a single matrix
+$M$ works because matrix multiplication is associative -- $ABCD = (ABC)D$.

 A translation in three dimensions can be represented as a length 3 vector to be added to the length 3 coordinate.
 For example, a translation of $a$ units